azure-location

 Tip

-Unlike RGB lighting that’s designed to be seen, front-facing light is designed to help you see.
-It’s one of the most overlooked but essential layers in a gaming setup, especially for those who play in dim environments or game for long hours.
+Unlike RGB lighting that’s designed to be seen, front-facing lights are designed to help you see your surroundings.
+Front facing light is one of the most overlooked but essential layers in a gaming setup, especially for those who play in dim environments or game for hours.

 Even in setups packed with RGB and reactive lights, many still miss this core ingredient: lighting that’s actually built for your eyes.